-- Carve out time to do it.
+1. Carve out time to do it.
 This is not a fast activity, so commit to taking the time to do it and do it right.
 Since your nonprofit is new, you don’t have historical numbers to look at and base your projections on.
-That means you have a lot of estimating to do.
+That means you have a lot of estimating to do for your nonprofit’s first budget.
 Mark off a couple of blocks of time on your calendar to research things like supplies, materials, and equipment online or call local vendors to find out what things cost.
 It’s best if you get 3 estimates for each line item on your budget so you know your estimate isn’t too low or too high.
 If you don’t leave yourself enough time to complete this part, your budget may not be realistic or accurate and that won’t serve you very well later when you’re depending on this tool to guide your financial decisions.

-- Estimate expenses for all program activities.
-Once you have your program activities defined and a list of needs for the program, it’s time to get quotes and estimates for each line item.
+3. Estimate expenses for all program activities.
+Once you have your program activities defined and a list of needs for the program, it’s time to get quotes and estimates for each line item you plan to include in your nonprofit’s first budget.
 As much as you can, contact vendors and potential providers to get real estimates for costs.
 For example, if your nonprofit is a food pantry and you want to add shelving, don’t guess how much those shelves will cost.
-Do some research to find out first what kind of shelves you need for commercial use (there’s a difference between the quality of shelving you can buy at local retailers for your home and shelves that are durable enough to handle the use).
+Do some research to find out first what kind of shelves you need for commercial use (there’s a difference between the quality of shelving you can buy at local retailers for your home and shelves that are durable enough to handle daily use).
 Then get estimates from at least 3 vendors so you can see what the going price is.
 Put that number in your budget.
-Repeat this exercise for every line item in your budget.
+Repeat this exercise for every line item in your nonprofit’s first budget.
 Again, don’t try to shorten this process by guessing.

-- Estimate revenue.
+4. Estimate revenue.
 Every budget has two parts: expenses and revenue.
-We’ve covered expenses, so it’s time to estimate revenue.
+We’ve covered expenses, so it’s time to estimate revenue for your nonprofit’s first budget.
 Start by projecting any fee for service or program revenue, then get out your fundraising plan.
 You need to have a well-thought-out plan for generating the revenue you need to support your programs, not “we hope to raise the money.”
 Lay out each fundraising activity you plan for the year along with a conservative estimate of how much you think you can raise from each one.
 If you are too optimistic in estimating revenue and you don’t reach your goals, you’ll find yourself struggling to pay the bills later in the year.

-You may be wondering exactly what line items to include in your budget.
+You may be wondering exactly what line items to include in your nonprofit’s first budget.

 - General donations

-- Event revenue (split it out by event if you have multiple events)
+- Event revenue (separate lines for each event if you have multiple events)

-- Grant revenue (but only if you’re REALLY confident you’ll get the money; otherwise, leave it out)
+- Grant revenue (but only if you’re REALLY confident you’ll get the money; otherwise, leave it at zero)